axibase/atsd/changelogs/2017_28/README.md

 ### Issue 4360

 A custom aggregation function such as `MAX` can now be selected in **Forecast** settings.
 Previously only supported `AVG` function.
-Aggregation functions are applied to regularize the underlying time series prior to applying Holts-Winters or ARIMA algorithms.
+Aggregation functions are applied to regularize the underlying time series prior to applying Holt-Winters or ARIMA algorithms.

 #### AVG